-- 45. In addition to threats to the welfare of children from within their own families and schools, staff should be aware that children may be vulnerable to abuse or exploitation in the wider community and/or online.
+51. Extra-familial harms: in addition to threats to the welfare of children from within their own families and schools, staff should be aware that children may be vulnerable to abuse or exploitation in the wider community and/or online.
+Abuse that occurs online or outside of the school or family should not be downplayed, and should be treated equally seriously.
 Parents and staff sometimes have little influence over the relationships that children form in these contexts, meaning that assessments and interventions may need to focus not only on the family, but also on wider environmental factors.
-The possibility of sexual exploitation has already been included (see paragraph 27).
-Two further threats are considered next. - 46.
-Serious violence, gangs, and child criminal exploitation (CCE).
+The possibilities of sexual exploitation and abuse have already been included (see paragraphs 29 and 39).
+Further risks include criminal exploitation and serious youth violence.

+52. Serious violence, gangs, and child criminal exploitation (CCE).
 Children are increasingly at risk from criminal gangs and serious violent crime.
 Staff should be aware that pupils forming new or unusual associations with older individuals or groups, perhaps accompanied by new possessions, unexplained travel patterns or suggestions of violence, should be a cause for serious concern.
-In particular, CCE is a geographically widespread form of harm often associated with (but not limited to) 'county lines', in which criminal gangs (using dedicated phone lines for customer 'orders') groom and exploit children and young people to carry drugs and money from urban areas to market and seaside towns, often on train routes.
-As with child sexual exploitation, it is typified by some form of power imbalance and can still be exploitation, even though the young person consents to the activity.
+CCE is a geographically widespread form of harm often associated with 'county lines', in which criminal gangs (using dedicated phone lines for customer 'orders') groom and exploit children and young people to carry drugs and money from urban areas to market and seaside towns, often on train routes.
+However, CCE might also involve children being forced or manipulated into shoplifting, pickpocketing, working in cannabis factories, or threatening/committing serious violence to others.
+As with child sexual exploitation, CCE is typified by an individual or group taking advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in illegal activity.
+It can still be exploitative, even though the young person consents to the activity, and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.

-47. Honour-based abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or community.
+53. Honour-based abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or community.
 One of the most significant is forced marriage, which is a marriage entered into without the full and free consent of one or both parties and where violence, threats (physical, emotional or psychological) or any other form of coercion is used.
 Forcing a person into a marriage is a crime, and should not be confused with arranged marriage.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
 The government has set up a 'Forced Marriage Unit' to offer advice.
-It can be reached by email and phone at:

-fmu@fco.gov.uk 020 7008 0151 (or 020 7008 1500 out-of-hours)
+It can be reached by email and phone at fmu@fco.gov.uk (020 7008 0151, or 020 7008 1500 out-of-hours).
 Anyone who believes a child (or adult) is in imminent danger of being forced into marriage should phone the police on 999.
 Anyone with concerns about a family putting pressure on a child in this context should consult the DSL or the local authority.